Chart Color Schemes

 Household Composition

-Drouin has a typical household mix, with a fairly typical median household size
+Drouin has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.0% of all households, including 30.1% couples with children, 30.4% couples without children, and 11.7% single parent families.
-Non-family households comprise the remaining 27.0%, with lone person households at 25.1% and group households making up 2.0% of the total.
-The median household size is 2.5 people, which aligns with the Rest of Vic. average.
+Family households account for 73.0% of all households, including 30.1% couples with children, 30.4% couples without children, and 11.7% single parent families.
+Non-family households constitute the remaining 27.0%, with lone person households at 25.1% and group households comprising 2.0%.
+The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households